- Employee benefits

 To be eligible for an HSA, you must meet all of the following requirements:

-- You are covered by a single or family high-deductible health plan.
+- You are covered by a single or family high-deductible health plan that is HSA-eligible, such as the UC Health Savings Plan (for 2025) or HealthSavings+ (for 2026).

-- You are not covered by any other health plan, unless it is also a qualifying high-deductible health plan.
+- You are not covered by any other health plan at the same time, unless it is also an HSA-eligible health plan.

-- You are not enrolled in Medicare Part A and/or Part B.
+- You are not enrolled in any parts of Medicare (Part A, Part B and/or Part D), a Medicare Supplement Plan or a Medicare Advantage plan.

 - You are not enrolled in TRICARE.